zerohd4869/zerohd4869.github.io/_pages/about.md

 <span id="busuanzi_value_site_pv" style="display: none;"></span>

 I am currently a Ph.D. candidate at University of Chinese Academy of Sciences (UCAS) and Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS), under the supervision of [**Prof. Songlin Hu**](https://people.ucas.ac.cn/~husonglin?language=en).
 I completed my bachelor's degree in Physics from Shenzhen University and my master's degree in Software Engineering from National Computer System Engineering Research Institute of China (Joint Program with UCAS).
+Before starting my Ph.D., I have also worked as an algorithm researcher at China Electronics and Ping An of China.

 My research interests include natural language processing and machine learning.
 And my research goal is to enable AI to better understand and generate human language.
 To achieve this, I am currently focused on developing principled representation learning techniques to enhance the generalization, robustness, efficiency, and trustworthiness of language models.